 Digital resources help Medtronic employees with stress management

-COVID-19 has taken a toll on Linda Karaian.
+COVID-19 took its toll on Linda Karaian.

 Linda needed help coping with her stress, and she says she found it in Whil — a digital well-being and mindfulness training program offered free to all Medtronic employees.